Five Things You Need to Know to Start Your Day

-(Bloomberg) -- Want to receive this post in your inbox every morning?
+(Bloomberg) -- Want the lowdown on what's moving European markets in your inbox every morning?
 Sign up here.

 Good morning.
-Stocks in Asia started the week firmly in the red, Turkey’s lira slumped, Greece elected a new leader and Deutsche Bank AG finally laid out what its future looks like.
+China’s growth is slowing but there looks to be a silver lining, campaigning to be the next U.K. prime minister is getting messy and the year’s biggest IPO isn’t happening.
 Here’s what’s moving markets.

 Coming Up...